Allison-Lara18/LMT-calibration/Papers/LMT_explanation.md

 #### 4.1 The model

-Formal definition: a conventional tree partitions the instance space, but each leaf *t* carries its own logistic model $F_j^{(t)}(x)$.
-Stand-alone logistic regression is the degenerate case when the tree is pruned to the root; an ordinary decision tree is the opposite extreme where every $F$ has no terms .
+In an ordinary decision tree each inner node asks a question about one attribute and sends the instance down a branch, ergo, each leaf predicts a class.
+LMT keeps this tree skeleton but replaces every leaf’s single class label with a **local multinomial logistic-regression model**.
+Formally, the tree's splits carve the instance space into disjoint regions $S_t$; inside a region the leaf model $f_t(x)$ computes class probabilities with a linear log-odds formula that may use only a subset of the original attributes, chosen by the attribute-selection routine described earlier.

+Because both extremes are included, LMT can adapt its complexity:

+* If the best bias-variance trade-off is a single global model, the tree is pruned back to the root and you just get standard logistic regression.
+* If the data demand more nuance, the algorithm keeps some splits, fitting progressively refined logistic models on the smaller subsets beneath them.
+* A plain decision tree is the opposite limiting case where every leaf’s attribute set is empty (i.e., the leaf just holds a majority class).

 #### 4.2 Building LMTs